eimg/design-patterns-php/README.md

 # Design Patterns by Examples in PHP

-A collection of GoF design patterns sample code written in PHP.
-These are are using as a part of the **PHP Framework Course** provided by [Fairway Technology](https://fairway.com.mm).
+All 23 GoF design patterns sample code implemented in PHP.
+These code are a part of the **PHP Framework Course** provided by [Fairway Technology](https://fairway.com.mm).

 ## How to learn?